Creating A Thriving Relationship During Change

 This lifestyle change will require adaptability and empathy.
-We are all expending more energy than we are used to spending, and we will all need breaks from time-to-time.
+In this scenario, we are all expending more energy than we are used to spending, and we will all need breaks from time-to-time.

 Keep in mind that your partner (whether taking care of the children or working their regular job) is just as tired, stressed, and in desperate need of self-care as you are.
 If you can look out for one another, you’ll both get your needs met.

-It is crucial that we remain as informed as possible during these difficult times but it can be so easy to go down the proverbial wormhole of different news articles, especially on the internet, which can lead to feelings of anxiety and panic.
+It is crucial that we remain as informed as possible during chaotic times and times of change but it can be so easy to go down the proverbial wormhole of self-help and informational articles, especially on the internet, which can lead to feelings of anxiety and panic.

-Instead of consuming hours of news, schedule a time during the day that you briefly “catch up” on what is new in your state or area of residence.
-Be strict and put your phone away, close your computer, and turn off the TV when your “news time” is up.
+Instead of consuming hours of reddit, news, or Instagram – schedule a time during the day that you briefly “catch up” on what is new.
+Be strict and put your phone away, close your computer, and turn off the TV when your “informed time” is up.
 Then mindfully use the rest of your day to fully show up for your partner, your family, your friends, and your job.

 If you and your partner are both working from home, you may be spending quite a bit more time around one another.
 Remember, this does not mean that you are spending time “together” – you will still need to find time throughout your week to focus on each other.